Break Free: Reclaim your life from addiction

 I truly believe that you are the expert of your own life, so my goal is to come alongside you as a companion and guide to help facilitate your healing journey and to help you explore your feelings, needs, values, and dreams.
 I strive to be present in your struggles, challenge you to make changes that reflect your values when you are ready, and pinpoint obstacles, habits, or patterns in your life that are keeping you stuck.

-• Therapist Mollie Pinkham
+• Substance Use Therapist for Teens Mollie Pinkham

 Mollie Pinkham, LCSW